koknat/dif/README.md

 'dif' preprocesses input text files with a wide variety of options

-Afterwards, it runs the Linux tools meld, gvimdiff, or kompare on these intermediate files
+Afterwards, it runs the Linux tools meld, gvimdiff, tkdiff, or kompare on these intermediate files

 'dif' can also be used as part of an automated testing framework against golden files, returning 0 for identical, and 1 for mismatch